5 Tips for zero waste grocery shopping

 Consider milk in glass bottles

 In the Waterloo Region both the inner and outer bags of milk and cardboard milk cartons can be recycled in the blue bin if they are rinsed.
 However if you are committed to decreasing your waste even more, try choosing milk products in glass botels.
 Companies such as Hope-Eco Farms, Harmony Organic and Hewitt’s Dairy have a variety of milk products available in glass bottles.
 You will pay a $1- $2 deposit for the bottle at the cash register, but can bring the bottle back to reclaim your deposit and the bottle will be reused.
-These products can be found at almost any health food store, some grocery stores and other stores.
+These products can be found at almost any health food store for people to want to maintain their fitness state with diet and a program from an Online Fitness Trainer.

 Take your own container to the butcher